xxl4tomxu98/NASA-Jet-Engine-Maintenance/README.md

 ## Models for Predictive Maintenance

-- Linear, Piecewise-Linear, Exponential Degradation, and ARIMA model for RUL Prediction
+- Linear, Piecewise-Linear, Exponential Degradation, Weibull and ARIMA model for RUL Prediction
 - Pattern similarity based forecasting
 - Similarity-based model for RUL Prediction
 - LSTM model for RUL Prediction and binary and multiclass classification
-- RNN model for binary and multiclass classification
+- RNN(GRU) model for binary and multiclass classification
 - 1D CNN for binary and multiclass classification
 - 1D CNN-RNN for binary and multiclass classification
 - 1D CNN-GRU for binary and multiclass classification